Dr. Seuss' The Grinch Musical Live!: Development

 In November 2020, TODAY.com reported that another musical special would be released by NBC.
 The last special, Jesus Christ Superstar Live in Concert aired live in 2018 and no live special was released in 2019.
 Before that, NBC had also released The Sound of Music Live!, Peter Pan Live!, The Wiz Live!, and Hairspray Live!.
 Unlike the previous specials, this one would not be live, but rather pre-recorded over 2 days.
 Morrison said that the special was originally intended to be live, but due to COVID protocols, it was too impossible to do it live.
 The program was directed for the stage by Max Webster and directed for the screen by Julia Knowles.
 The screenplay was adapted by Simon Nye.
 The program featured music by Timothy Mason and Mel Marvin.
-It also featured two songs written by Albert Hague and Dr. Seuss that were featured in the first television adaptation of the children's book, How The Grinch Stole Christmas!
+It also featured two songs written by Albert Hague and Dr. Seuss that were featured in the first television adaptation of the children's book, How the Grinch Stole Christmas!
 The special was produced by Morrison, who played the lead role, and executive produced by Lee Connolly, Simon Friend, Joshua Rosenblum, and James Sanna.
 The project was overseen by Doug Vaughan, executive vice president of special programs at NBC Entertainment.

 Release

-The special aired on the night of December 9, 2020, at 8 p.m.
+The special aired on December 9, 2020, at 8 p.m.
 EST on NBC.